-In 2019 40 examinations were sat.
-This is our highest number of exams on record.
+In 2021 85 examinations were sat.
 This consisted of the following:

-15 students taking Entry Level 1, 2 and 3 qualifications
+18 students taking Entry Level 1, 2 and 3 qualifications (20 qualifications)

-Preparing for and sitting external exams is a considerable achievement for our students.
+Preparing for and sitting exams is a considerable achievement for our students.

 High levels of anxiety and difficulties with organisation are common features of students with ASD and we take these factors into account when making our judgements.